Ottawa-Gatineau Liberal MPs stand by Trudeau's brownface photo apology | CBC News

 Trudeau called Hull–Aylmer candidate Greg Fergus to warn of bombshell

-Liberal candidates in the National Capital Region are standing by Justin Trudeau after photos of the Liberal leader in "brownface" emerged Wednesday night.
+Liberal candidates in the National Capital Region are standing by Justin Trudeau after photos of the Liberal leader in blackface emerged Wednesday night.

 - Trudeau will take questions this afternoon following appearance of new blackface video